-This Reserve records the accumulated gains on fixed assets arising from increases in value, as a result of inflation or other factors (to the extent that these gains have not been consumed by subsequent downward movements in value).
+This reserve records the accumulated gains on non-current assets arising from increases in value, as a result of inflation or other factors (to the extent that these gains have not been consumed by subsequent downward movements in value).
 The reserve is also debited with amounts equal to the part of depreciation charges on assets that has been incurred, only because the asset has been revalued.
-The balance on this Reserve for Assets disposed is written out to the Capital Adjustment Account.
-The overall balance on this reserve thus represents the amount by which the current value of fixed assets carried in the Balance Sheet is greater because they are carried at revalued amounts rather than depreciated historic cost.
+The balance on this reserve for assets disposed is written out to the Capital Adjustment Account.
+The overall balance on this reserve thus represents the amount by which the current value of non-current assets carried in the Balance Sheet is greater because they are carried at revalued amounts rather than depreciated historic cost.